tobbyxy/temipete.github.io/index.md

 ### *contact*

-You can reach me by filling this form or through my social media pages below.
+You can reach me by filling this [form](https://forms.gle/VopPt5H2uhPMD8oT7){:target="_blank"} or through my social media pages below.